YousefSalahKassem/e-shopy/README.md

 # Kortobaa Flutter Boilerplate

-Welcome to Flutter Provider Boilerplate for Kortobaa before writing any code please read the instructions below. and for the Wiki and in details tech rules please go to [Wiki Page](https://github.com/kortobaa/Flutter-boilerplate/blob/master/wiki.md)
+Welcome to Flutter Boilerplate for Kortobaa before writing any code please read the instructions below. and for the Wiki and in details tech rules please go to [Wiki Page](https://github.com/kortobaa/Flutter-boilerplate/blob/master/wiki.md)

 ## After Cloning for new project